The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry: Delzant polytopes as dually flat spaces

-We use {\it complex coordinate} on toric K\"ahler manifold to describe the torification of Delzant polytope.
+We use {\it complex coordinate} on toric K\"ahler manifold to describe the torification of a Delzant polytope.

 Let $M_P$ be the compact toric K\"ahler manifold associated with $P$ and $\vphi$.
-As it is expleined in \cite{Abreu}, it is known that there is an isomorphism\footnote{In fact $\bbR^n\times T$ is isomorphic to the $n$-dimensional complex torus $(\bbC^\times)^n$ by $(y, t)\mapsto e^{y+it}$, and it is isomorphic to the open dense $(\bbC^\times)^n$-orbit in $M_P$. } of K\"ahler manifolds given by $(\xi, t)\mapsto (y(\xi), t)=(\grad(\vphi)(\xi), t)$, where the K\"ahler structure on the right hand side is given by
+As it is explained in \cite{Abreu}, it is known that there is an isomorphism of K\"ahler manifolds given by $(\xi, t)\mapsto (y(\xi), t)=(\grad(\vphi)(\xi), t)$, where the K\"ahler structure on the right hand side is given by